 The Reach Out and Read evidence-based program builds on the unique relationship between parents and medical providers to develop critical early reading skills in children, beginning in infancy.
 As recommended by the American Academy of Pediatrics, Reach Out and Read incorporates early literacy into pediatric practice, equipping parents with tools and knowledge to ensure that their children are prepared to learn when they start school

 Reach Out and Read serves nearly 4.5 million children and their families annually.
 Reach Out and Read families read together more often, and their children enter kindergarten with larger vocabularies and stronger language skills.
 During the preschool years, children served by Reach Out and Read score three to six months ahead of their non-Reach Out and Read peers on vocabulary tests.
 These early foundational language skills help start children on a path of success when they enter school.

-When a child age birth to 5 years old is seen by one of the Woods County Health Department providers they will receive a free age appropriate book along with reading tips for parents and caregivers.
+Thanks to a community partnerships, when a child age birth to 5 years old is seen by one of the Major County Health Department providers they will receive a free age appropriate book along with reading tips for parents and caregivers.